Darkmyter/AI-resources/Resources/Deep Learining/Computer vision/Readme.md

 * What is time complexity and why preserve it between layers?

+* Can we go lower than 3x3 receptive size filters if it provides the same benefits as factorizing 5x5 or 7x7?
+  * The answer is “No.” 3 x 3 is considered to be the smallest size to capture the notion of left to right, top to down, etc. So lowering the filter size further could impact the ability of the model to understand the spatial features of the image.

+* What's the use of 1x1 convolutions?
+  * 1×1 convolution can be introduced as bottleneck layer to reduce the number of input feature-maps or increase them.
+This was applied in DenseNet and Inception networks.

 ## Notes
 * Note that all pre-trained models expect input images normalized in the same way, i.e. mini-batches of 3-channel RGB images of shape (N, 3, H, W), where N is the number of images, H and W are expected to be at least 224 pixels.
 The images have to be loaded in to a range of [0, 1] and then normalized using mean = [0.485, 0.456, 0.406] and std = [0.229, 0.224, 0.225]
 * **Getting rid of pooling.** Many people dislike the pooling operation and think that we can get away without it.
 For example, [Striving for Simplicity: The All Convolutional Net](https://arxiv.org/abs/1412.6806) proposes to discard the pooling layer in favor of architecture that only consists of repeated CONV layers.
 To reduce the size of the representation they suggest using larger stride in CONV layer once in a while.
 Discarding pooling layers has also been found to be important in training good generative models, such as variational autoencoders (VAEs) or generative adversarial networks (GANs).
 It seems likely that future architectures will feature very few to no pooling layers.
 * **Prefer a stack of small filter CONV to one large receptive field CONV layer.** Suppose that you stack three 3x3 CONV layers on top of each other (with non-linearities in between, of course).
 In this arrangement, each neuron on the first CONV layer has a 3x3 view of the input volume.
 A neuron on the second CONV layer has a 3x3 view of the first CONV layer, and hence by extension a 5x5 view of the input volume.
 Similarly, a neuron on the third CONV layer has a 3x3 view of the 2nd CONV layer, and hence a 7x7 view of the input volume.
 Suppose that instead of these three layers of 3x3 CONV, we only wanted to use a single CONV layer with 7x7 receptive fields.
 These neurons would have a receptive field size of the input volume that is identical in spatial extent (7x7), but with several disadvantages.
 First, the neurons would be computing a linear function over the input, while the three stacks of CONV layers contain non-linearities that make their features more expressive.
 Second, if we suppose that all the volumes have C channels, then it can be seen that the single 7x7 CONV layer would contain $C*(7*7*C)=49C^2$ parameters, while the three 3x3 CONV layers would only contain $3*(C*(3*3
 *C))=27C^2$ parameters.
 Intuitively, stacking CONV layers with tiny filters as opposed to having one CONV layer with big filters allows us to express more powerful features of the input, and with fewer parameters.
 As a practical disadvantage, we might need more memory to hold all the intermediate CONV layer results if we plan to do backpropagation.